mgai/nodejs-mastercourse-learning/rest-api/README.md

 1. `data` event, ONLY IF there's payload.
 2. `end` event, **ALWAYS** be emitted regardless of the existence of the payload.

+By setting `Content-Type: application/json` with the `res.setHeader()` call, the client who understands JSON can now parse the return instead of treating it as raw string.